Rafael Devers Player Props: Red Sox vs. Athletics

 Rafael Devers At The Plate

-- Devers has 90 hits, which is best among Boston hitters this season, while batting .259 with 45 extra-base hits.
+- Devers leads Boston with 90 hits, batting .259 this season with 45 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 71st in batting average, 81st in on-base percentage, and 12th in slugging.
+- Among the qualifying hitters, he ranks 70th in batting average, while his on-base percentage ranks 81st and he is 11th in slugging.

-- In 62.2% of his 90 games this season, Devers has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Devers has picked up an RBI in 47.8% of his games this year, with two or more RBI in 20.0% of his games.
-He has also plated three or more runs in seven contests.
+- In 47.8% of his games this season, Devers has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.